 Douglas County Water Festival

-On September 29, 2017, Douglas County Conservation District, in cooperation with federal, state and local partners, will host the Douglas County Water Festival at Clinton Lake.
+On September 27, 2019, the Douglas County Conservation District, in cooperation with federal, state and local partners, will host the Douglas County Water Festival at Clinton Lake.
+Be watching this space for the announcement of the 2020 Douglas County Water Festival.
 Area fifth-grade teachers will be able to register in August for this free event.

 One of our primary goals is to provide educational opportunities and information related to conservation and environmental education.
 Many of our lessons can be connected to the Next Generation Science Standards.
 In addition to the education kits mentioned here, we have files of other conservation activities that we can help develop into a program for your needs.